There is a lot of misinformation regarding ear piercings therefore we have put together a list of frequently asked questions for your information.

-Prices start from $60 for a single piercing to $90 to pierce both ears.
+Prices start at $80 for a single piercing (one ear) and go up from there.
 Our prices include the earring, the piercing procedure, after care swabs and after care instructions.
-There is an additional $25 charge if you desire to have the local topical anesthesia for a pain free experience.
+There is an additional $25 charge if you desire the local topical anesthesia for a pain free experience.

 Do you use a piercing gun?